olegv142/ut61xpy/README.md

 git clone https://github.com/olegv142/ut61xpy.git
 ```

+Alternatively you can download source code archive and unpack it.
 To use this code you will need *hidapi* package.
 Use *pip install hidapi* to install it.

 To use graph plotting options of **ut61xp-get** data acquisition tool you will need *matplotlib* package.
 Use *pip install matplotlib* to install it.
 The tool may be executed without *matplotlib* package installed unless you use *-g* (show data graph) option.